Frederick Lugard, 1st Baron Lugard: Karonga War

-Around 1880, a group of Swahili traders under Mlozi bin Kazbadema established trading bases in the north-west sector of Lake Malawi, including a stockade at Chilumba on the lake from where ivory and slaves could be shipped across the lake.
-In 1883 the African Lakes Company set up a base in Karonga to exchange ivory for trade goods from these Swahili merchants.
+Around 1880, a group of Swahili traders, under Mlozi bin Kazbadema, established trading bases in the north-western sector of Lake Malawi, including a stockade at Chilumba, on the lake, from which ivory and slaves could be shipped across the lake.
+In 1883 the African Lakes Company set up a base in Karonga to exchange ivory for trade goods from the Swahili merchants.

-Relations between the two groups deteriorated, partly because of the company's delays or unwillingness to provide guns, ammunition and other trade goods, and also because the Swahili traders turned more to slaving, attacking communities that the company had promised to protect, and hostilities broke out in mid-1887.
-The series of intermittent armed clashes that took place up to mid-1889 is known as the Karonga War, or sometimes the Arab War.
+Relations between the two groups deteriorated, partly because of the company's delays or unwillingness to provide guns, ammunition and other trade goods and also because the Swahili traders turned more to slaving and attacking communities that the company had promised to protect.
+Hostilities broke out in mid-1887.
+The series of intermittent armed clashes that took place up to mid-1889 is known as the Karonga War or sometimes the "Arab War".

-The African Lakes Company depot at Karonga was evacuated at the end of the year but in May 1888, Captain Lugard, persuaded by the British Consul at Mozambique, arrived to lead an expedition against Mlozi, sponsored by the African Lakes Company but without official support from the British government.
+The African Lakes Company depot at Karonga was evacuated at the end of the year, but in May 1888, Captain Lugard, persuaded by the British Consul at Mozambique, arrived to lead an expedition against Mlozi, sponsored by the African Lakes Company but without official support from the British government.

-Lugard's first expedition of May to June 1888 attacked the Swahili stockades with limited success and, in the course of one attack, Lugard was wounded and withdrew south.
+Lugard's first expedition of May to June 1888 attacked the Swahili stockades with limited success, and in the course of one attack, he was wounded and withdrew southward.
 Lugard's second expedition in December 1888 to March 1889 was larger and included a 7-pounder gun, which, however, failed to breach the stockade walls.
-Following this second failure, Lugard left the Lake Malawi region for Britain in April 1889.
+Following the second failure, Lugard left the Lake Malawi region for Britain in April 1889.